We use cookies to improve your experience on our site and analyse how our site is being used. For more information please see our cookie policy.

 Sweaty hands, shaky voice, butterflies in your stomach, dry mouth, and then, to top it all, your mind goes blank.
 We’ve all been there.
 Even the most seasoned of speakers admit to feeling nervous before a big presentation – it’s normal.
 As Mark Twain so wisely pointed out: ‘There are two types of speakers: those that are nervous and those that are liars.’

-Nervousness causes physiological reactions which are mostly due to a surge in adrenaline, but the trick is to avoid showing it.
+Nervousness causes physiological reactions, which are mostly due to a surge in adrenaline, but the trick is to avoid showing it.
 Accept your fear rather than trying to fight it and transform all that nervous energy into something positive.
-Public speaking is a skill that be mastered and a fear that can be overcome.
+Public speaking is a skill that can be mastered and a fear that can be overcome.
 But how?
 By taking control and preparing in advance.

 Research your subject and make sure you know your material inside out.
 Talking about something you know will give you confidence.